Reaching Out to Children and Youth During Difficult Times

 Information for parents and caregivers, professionals, military children and families, educators, and the media.
 Some materials are available in Spanish.

-National Institute of Mental Health: Children and Violence
+National Institute of Mental Health: Child and Adolescent Mental Health

 Booklets on helping children and adolescents cope with violence and disasters, for community members, parents, and rescue workers, and related materials.